Discover the 7 tips on how to write a YouTube video script and the YouTube video script formula that will get your videos and channel to rank high.

 The smart thing would be to capture them as they are fresh.

-Sometimes, you might be too busy to write it down as it comes to you, but you can quickly whip out your phone and record it.
+Sometimes, you might be too busy to write it down as it comes to you, but you can quickly whip out your phone and record it as a quick note or even jump to create an idea example using a url to video tool.

 This way, you can gather plenty of ideas and have a bank to always draw from whenever the need arises.